-Youth Atlantic Treaty Association (YATA) Denmark is a non-profit and bipartisan youth organization that provides a platform for young students and professionals to discuss, understand, and engage with international security global trends alongside experts in the field.
+Youth Atlantic Treaty Association (YATA) Denmark is a non-profit and nonpartisan youth organization that provides a platform for young students and professionals to discuss, understand, and engage with international security global trends alongside experts in the field.

 Our vision is to educate and engage ambitious future policy makers with interest in international security, stability & peace.
 By strengthening and encouraging youth voices in Danish society, with respect to democratic norms and values.